lukaspj/Torque3D-Tutorials/Git-Tutorial/Git-Tutorial.md

 4. Add the changes
 5. Commit the changes
 6. Push the changes to my own repo on GitHub
-7. PullRequest the changes to the official repo
+7. Pull Request the changes to the official repo

 So lets go through this procedure step-by-step.